holochain/holochain-serialization/crates/holochain_serialized_bytes/README.md

 These design limitations all exist to keep things simple.

-I acknowledge that some of these limitations are quite strict and may even feel quite restrictive in a "local optimisation" kind of way, but in context of where and how `SerializedBytes` is intended to be employed, it should all be for the greater good ;)
+I acknowledge that some of these limitations are quite strict and may even feel quite restrictive in a "local optimisation" kind of way, but in the context of where and how `SerializedBytes` is intended to be employed, it should all be for the greater good ;)

 ### Messagepack limits